Kaito Ono

 Kaito Ono (Japanese: 大野海人; born August 21, 1997), better known by his ring name Kaito (海人), is a Japanese kickboxer and Shoot boxer.
-He is the current KNOCK OUT Black Super Welterweight champion, the former REBELS Black Super Welterweight champion, the former SHOOT BOXING Super Lightweight champion and the SHOOT BOXING S-Cup World Tournament Winner.
+He is the current KNOCK OUT Black Super Welterweight champion and the current SHOOT BOXING World Super Welterweight champion, as well as the former REBELS Black Super Welterweight champion, the former SHOOT BOXING Super Lightweight champion and the 2018 SHOOT BOXING S-Cup World Tournament Winner.